-As per AASHTO requirements for straight I-girder bridges, transverse intermediate stiffeners without cross frame connections should have a "tight-fit" or be cut back at the tension flange and be "tight-fit" or attached to the compression flange.
+As per the AASHTO LRFD Bridge Design Specifications' requirements for straight I-girder bridges, transverse intermediate stiffeners without cross frame connections should have a "tight fit" or be cut back at the tension flange and be "tight-fit" or attached to the compression flange.
 The preference is to cut back the stiffener at the tension flange.

 For single-sided stiffeners on curved I-girder bridges, transverse stiffeners should be attached to both flanges.
-For pairs of stiffeners on curved I-girder bridges, transverse stiffeners should be "tight-fit" or attached to both flanges.

-section of the flange with holes.
+For pairs of stiffeners on curved I-girder bridges, transverse stiffeners should be "tight-fit" or attached to both flanges. the strength limit state or for constructability, AASHTO the LRFD Bridge Design Specifications (AASHTO LRFD Design) limit the stress on the gross area of the tension flange to prevent fracture on the net section of the flange with holes.
 For compact composite sections in positive flexure, the nominal flexural resistance is permitted to exceed the moment at first yield at the strength limit state.
-However, for these sections, AASHTO still limits the stress in the tension flange with holes to first yield.
+However, for these sections, AASHTO LRFD Design still limits the stress in the tension flange with holes to first yield.
 This limit is imposed since it is not fully documented that the complete plastification of the cross-section can occur before fracture of the net section of the tension flange.
 Designers need to be aware of this, particularly where bolted retrofits are made on compact sections that originally did not have holes.
 The addition of the holes in a flange retrofit can reduce the strength of the section since the original section was allowed to exceed the moment at first yield.
 This can lead, for example, to a rolled beam section which was originally designed based on compact section properties now being limited to a stress below first yield-which can result in a substantial reduction in the moment capacity of the section, and ultimately the permitted load-carrying capacity of the bridge.

-A tight-fit stiffener may help to straighten flange tilt without application of heat.
+A "tight-fit" stiffener may help to straighten flange tilt without application of heat.

 Attaching single-sided transverse stiffeners to both flanges helps retain the cross-sectional configuration of the girder when subjected to torsion.
-This also avoids the potential for locally high bending stresses within the web, especially at the top flange due to the torsional restraint of the deck slab. (see AASHTO 6.10.11.1.1).
+This also avoids the potential for locally high bending stresses within the web, especially at the top flange due to the torsional restraint of the deck slab (see AASHTO LRFD Bridge Design Specifications Article 6.10.11.1.1).